franklinqin0/blog/docs/algo/longest-common-subsequence.md

 Let $n$ and $m$ be lengths of `text1` and `text2`, respectively.

-::: details Initial Wrong Solution

 ### Initial Wrong Solution

-Following is a wrong solution because a subsequence later seen can be longer than a subsequence earlier seen.
+It's wrong b/c subsequence later seen can be longer than a subsequence earlier seen.

 This test case failed b/c `p` is before `qr` in shorter `text1` while after `qr` in `text2`.